BusinessFinland/BF-design-system/pages/getting-started.md

 * Low-level multidisciplinary collaboration
 * Non-efficient design-team work

+:finland: This Design System advocates also Finnish design - This is proudly designed in Finland :finland:

 ### Terminology

 * **Components** are meaningful elements of a web application, for example, buttons, form inputs, dropdowns.